redhat-manufacturing/device-edge-workshops/exercises/acp_existing_nextgen/codesys-ide/1.2-adding-vm-templates/README.md

 ## Step 2 - Creating a Base Values.yaml File
 Values that are used by templates can be placed into a file called `values.yaml` within the chart directory, which helm will automatically look for and use.
 These can be overriden if needed, but for our purposes, a simple values file will work.

-Within the `codesys` directory in our code repo, create a new file named `values.yaml`, and add the following content:
+Within the `codesys-ide` directory in our code repo, create a new file named `values.yaml`, and add the following content:

 ```yaml
 ---